antstory/Zhouxingchi/README.md

 # Zhouxingchi
-The introduce of Zhouxingchi which is a Chinese actor.
+The introduce of Zhouxingchi -- a Chinese actor.